plant-humanities/essays1/_articles/agave/index.md

 For centuries, agave species provided spiritual and physical sustenance to the inhabitants of the semiarid lands of North and Central America.
 Given its numerous cultural uses, it is not surprising that the [Nahuatl](Q13300) term for agaves, "metl," implied that they were a miracle plant.[^ref3] In his chronicle of the indigenous peoples of [New Spain](Q170603), the Franciscan missionary, [Toribio de Benavente Motolinía](Q532539), described the many uses of agave, or "maguey" as it was locally known.
 He observed that the fibers from the leaves were used for sewing as well as for making cords, robes, cables, clothing, and footwear.
 The plant’s sharp spines were used as punches, nails, and tacks.
 When dried, the leaves were used for general building materials, fires, and paper.
 Agaves are also edible.
 Motolinía remarked that both the fibrous leaves and sap of the plant were palatable and nutritious.
 He also noted that honey, vinegar, sugar, and medicinal balsams were made from the abundant sap.
 Finally, and perhaps most significantly, the fermented sap of the agave, called [pulque](Q511700), was a beverage that, according to Motolinía, was "wholesome and very nutritious" when consumed in moderation.[^ref4]

 `image src=https://tile.loc.gov/image-services/iiif/service:gdc:gdcwdl:wd:l_:10:62:2:wdl_10622:MedPalat220_03_0656/full/pct:25/0/default.jpg region=422,1352,592,542 caption="Treating a head wound.
 Bernardino De Sahagún, Book XI, Historia general de las cosas de Nueva España (Florentine Codex), 1577.
-Biblioteca Medicea Laurenziana via World Digital Library, public domain." aspect=0.76 .medium`
+Biblioteca Medicea Laurenziana via World Digital Library, public domain." aspect=0.76`

 # The Sacred Drink of the Maya and Nahua Peoples